Skip to main content

 Google Drive

 Google Drive sources use OAuth 2.0.
 On first use, Cloudstic will open a browser for authentication.
-The access token is cached in ~/.config/cloudstic/google_token.json.
+The access token is cached as google_token.json in your platform config directory.
 For service account authentication, set GOOGLE_APPLICATION_CREDENTIALS to point to your service account JSON key.

 OneDrive

 OneDrive sources also use OAuth 2.0 with browser-based authentication.
-The token is cached in ~/.config/cloudstic/onedrive_token.json.
+The token is cached as onedrive_token.json in your platform config directory.
 For custom OAuth applications, set ONEDRIVE_CLIENT_ID with your registered app client ID.

 Performance